secure-software-engineering/spring-petclinic-kotlin/README.md

-# spring-petclinic-kotlin
-Vulnerable version of the Spring PetClinic application in Kotlin
+# Master Thesis of Ranjith Krishnamurthy

+Master Thesis of Ranjith Krishnamurthy (supervised by Goran Piskachev)
+Topic: Data-flow analysis for Kotlin